 You can verify that you have entered PowerShell by the tag

 This will allow you to execute PowerShell commands on any of the pods present inside the Kubernetes cluster.
-From here on, you can start, stop, add, remove nodes all while staying inside the AKS cluster.
+From here on, you can start, stop, add, and remove nodes all while staying inside the AKS cluster.

-Embed NCache Client Libraries in Application
+Embed NCache Client Libraries in the Application

-In case you do not have NCache installed on the machine that is running your client application, then you can use NuGet packages to deploy NCache client in your Kubernetes cluster.
+In case you do not have NCache installed on the machine that is running your client application, then you can use NuGet packages to deploy NCache clients in your Kubernetes cluster.
 This only allows access to InProc caches.

-Install NuGet packages provided by Alachisoft in your client application to use NCache without running NCache as client.
+Install NuGet packages provided by Alachisoft in your client application to use NCache without running NCache as a client.

 You will find the required NuGet packages at NCache NuGet Packages